seahrh/bean-validation-example/README.md

 [![Build Status](https://travis-ci.org/seahrh/bean-validation-example.svg?branch=master)](https://travis-ci.org/seahrh/bean-validation-example)

 The Bean Validation API allows code reuse of validators through annotations.
 Validators pass constraint violations to the application so that it can decide error handling.
+Despite its name, the Bean Validation API does **not** require the use of JavaBeans or Java EE.

 ## Goals
 Learn how to use the Bean Validation API 2.0